Syrian Civil War Fast Facts

 March 24, 2011 - In response to continuing protests, the Syrian government announces several plans to appease citizens.
 State employees will receive an immediate salary increase.
 The government also plans to study lifting Syria's long standing emergency law and the licensing of new political parties.

-March 30, 2011 - President al-Assad addresses the nation in a 45-minute televised speech.
+March 30, 2011 - Al-Assad addresses the nation in a 45-minute televised speech.
 He acknowledges that the government has not met the people's needs but he does not offer any concrete changes.
 The state of emergency remains in effect.

 April 21, 2011 - Al-Assad lifts the country's 48-year-old state of emergency.
 He also abolishes the Higher State Security Court and issues a decree "regulating the right to peaceful protest, as one of the basic human rights guaranteed by the Syrian Constitution."

-May 18, 2011 - The US imposes sanctions against Syrian President Bashar al-Assad and six other senior Syrian officials.
+May 18, 2011 - The US imposes sanctions against al-Assad and six other senior Syrian officials.
 The Treasury Department details the sanctions by saying, "As a result of this action, any property in the United States or in the possession or control of US persons in which the individuals listed in the Annex have an interest is blocked, and US persons are generally prohibited from engaging in transactions with them."

 August 18, 2011 - The US imposes new economic sanctions on Syria, freezing Syrian government assets in the US, barring Americans from making new investments in the country and prohibiting any US transactions relating to Syrian petroleum products, among other things.